patricklam/plam.new-webpage/content/post/20200905-heaphy-track.md

 The Brown Hut, 10 minutes from the trailhead, would be kind of a strange place to stay these days.
 This hut is not that far from Takaka, is about the same price as where we stayed, and doesn't have WiFi.
-I'm not sure why one would stay there.
+I'm not sure why one would stay there in modern times (maybe historically, when it was harder to get out there and there were less conveniences in town).

 <figure>
 {{< gallery-slider dir="/img/20200905-heaphy-track/heaphy-1" id="heaphy-1" >}}